Skip to main content

 • Highlight a key benefit

-• Write for humans
+• Write for humans, not search engines

 Example: